adidas/coding-challenges/adidas-ascii-logo/README.md

 This challenge consists of implementing a function which, given the width of a stripe, returns the adidas three stripes logo using `@` character.

+- Will you be able to find an ingenious solution?
-_Extra challenge:_ will you be able to create the function with the least number of characters possible?
+- Will you be able to create a comprehensible algorithm with the least number of statements possible?

+Check the [steps][steps] to work with this repository and start the challenge.

 ## Requirements